-The West Midlands are steeped in history that goes back millennia!
+The West Midlands is steeped in history that goes back millennia!
 It is no wonder that there are so many myths, legends and mysterious happenings in the area.

 Let’s take a closer look at what we believe to be the 6 most haunted places in the West Midlands: